alex/what-happens-when/README.rst

 "google.com" many blocks of code run and the suggestions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.
+If a website has been programmed to respond to keyboard input, pressing the "g" key may trigger a specific action or behavior within the website.

 The "enter" key bottoms out
 ---------------------------